renpy/renpy/sphinx/source/testcases.rst

 The testcase named ``default`` is the one which will be executed by default.

-Note that when a testcase finishes executing, the game doesn't close itself - unless the ``exit`` statement is used.
+Note that when a testcase finishes executing, the game doesn't close itself (unless the ``exit`` statement is used).
 Instead, it just remains where it is in the game, awaiting user action.

-When that happens, or if the game quits before that happens (because of an ``exit`` or following an exception), the functions added to the :var:`config.end_testcase_callbacks` list are called without arguments.
+When that happens, or if the game quits before that happens (because of an ``exit``, following an exception, or for another reason), the functions added to the :var:`config.end_testcase_callbacks` list are called without arguments.
 This allows for clean-up code to be executed whatever may happen during the tests.

 .. should an exception during a callback call prevent subsequent callbacks from being called ?

-There is no equivalent for code being executed before the tests happens, since such code can be put inside a python block at the beginning of the testcase.
+There is no equivalent callback for code being executed before the tests happens, as such code can simply be put inside a python block at the beginning of the testcase.

 The :func:`is_in_test` function is helpful to know whether a test is currently executing or not.